CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

 Whether TCG (Trusted Computing Group) Storage device will block attempts to authenticate the SID (Security Identifier) authority until a subsequent device power cycle occurs.

+!!! info ""
-!> If switched `Off`, system will allow SID authentication in TCG Storage device at the next system boot only, but not subsequent boots.
+    If switched `Off`, system will allow SID authentication in TCG Storage device at the next system boot only, but not subsequent boots.

 Possible options: